crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 ### Why do programmers tend to favor microservices?

-Clearly we should avoid an additional 60% more when you can get the same outcome for half.
-Despite the cost, microserves are adopted as a form of idealism.
+We should avoid an additional 60% more when you can get the same outcome for half.
+Despite the cost, microservices are adopted as a form of idealism.

 Where did they come from, and why do programmers often make them today, when they carry an enormous overhead?

 #### Be like Amazon

-Microservice were adopted heavily at Amazon.
+Microservices were adopted heavily at Amazon.
 But Amazon first started and
 was highly successful with a monolith, after which they transitioned to microservices due to their incredible size.
 If you want to be like Amazon then perhaps follow their footsteps, by building an inexpensive monolith.

-Once you are a success you can examine the cost/benefits of breaking it up into microservices - but not before you are a big success.
+Once you are a success, you can examine the cost/benefits of breaking it up into microservices — but not before you are a big success.

 When building the monolith, *use interfaces liberally*